u-boot/u-boot/doc/develop/distro.rst

 device or SD card) or type of boot device (e.g. USB disk).
 The parameters to the func macro (passed in by the internal implementation of the header) are:

-- Upper-case disk type (MMC, SATA, SCSI, IDE, USB, DHCP, PXE, VIRTIO).
+- Upper-case disk type (DHCP, HOST, IDE, MMC, NVME, PXE, SATA, SCSI, UBIFS, USB, VIRTIO).
 - Lower-case disk type (same options as above).
 - ID of the specific disk (MMC only) or ignored for other types.